Who is concerned

 A few days after the biometric data have been provided, the applicant can collect his/her residence permit in person at the .
 The exact date will be communicated to the applicant when they go in to have their biometric data collected.

 The residence permit takes the form of a chip card containing the biometric data.

 The residence permit includes information about its holder (surname, first name, nationality, date and place of birth), as well as specific information about the residence permit (permit category, date of beginning and end of validity of the permit).

 The residence permit is valid from the date of declaration of arrival at the commune.

-Attention: foreigners who intend to leave the Grand-Duchy of Luxembourg for more than 6 months must return their residence permit to the Minister and make a declaration of departure at the administration of the commune where they resided.
+Attention: foreigners who intend to leave the Grand-Duchy of Luxembourg for more than 6 months must return their residence permit to the Minister and make a at the administration of the commune where they resided.

 The residence permit issued to the third-country volunteer worker is valid for one year.